Who Called Me UK? How to Check Unknown Numbers & Stop Spam Calls (Complete Guide)

 Register with the Telephone Preference Service (TPS)

-TPS allows UK consumers to opt out of receiving unsolicited marketing calls, reducing the likelihood of scam calls.
+The TPS allows UK consumers to opt out of receiving unsolicited marketing calls, reducing the likelihood of scam calls.

 Keep your number private